NaomiOrlandi/axis_of_rotation/README.md

    - **create_array**, that converts a list of images to a 3D array;
    - **projection_0_180**, that selects the projections at 0° and 180° from a stack of projections.

-3. a [file for the preprocessing and the correction of the images](https://github.com/NaomiOrlandi/axis_of_rotation/blob/main/COR/preprocess_and_correction.py), where the functions for the correction of the images and for their eventual preprocessing are collected.
+3. a [file for the preprocessing and the correction of the images](https://github.com/NaomiOrlandi/axis_of_rotation/blob/main/COR/preprocess_and_correction.py) and [one for the interactions of the user with the program](https://github.com/NaomiOrlandi/axis_of_rotation/blob/main/COR/user_interaction.py), where the functions for the correction of the images and for their eventual preprocessing are collected.

    For the preprocessing: